twentyciasia/100-days-of-code/log-hoangnh228.md

 ### D24 (31/01/2018)
 - Today I've completed Tag module
 - Tomorrow I will write TDD for it and make it workable with Post module

+### D25 (01/02/2018)
+- Today don't have any code
+- I've just read new book: Full Stack Vue.js and Laravel
+- Prepare for change my code for back-end first using Vue.js